 Welcome to POPP – home of iconic outdoor table tennis tables.

-Choose from our range of weatherproof, heavy duty and colour-rich outdoor table tennis tables including the HEROair, ICON and HERO.
+Choose from our range of weatherproof, heavy duty and colour-rich outdoor table tennis tables including the HEROair, ICON, HEROall, HERO and all-new FRESCO.

 HEROair